Diuris corymbosa

-Diuris corymbosa, commonly called the common donkey orchid or wallflower orchid, is a species of orchid which is endemic to the south-west of Western Australia.
-It is similar to the purple pansy orchid (Diuris longifolia) but its flowers are yellow rather than purple or mauve and it flowers earlier in the year.
+Diuris corymbosa, commonly called common donkey orchid or wallflower orchid, is a species of orchid which is endemic to the south-west of Western Australia.
+It is similar to the purple pansy orchid (Diuris longifolia), but its flowers are yellow rather than purple or mauve, and it flowers earlier in the year.
 It also resembles the winter donkey orchid (Diuris brumalis) but flowers later than that species.
-It is one of the most common orchid species in the Perth area, often forms extensive colonies and usually has numerous flowers on the one spike.
+It is one of the most common orchid species in the Perth area, often forming extensive colonies and usually having numerous flowers on the one spike.

 Description

 Diuris corymbosa is a tuberous, perennial herb, usually growing to a height of 20-40 cm with two or three leaves emerging at the base, 120-250 mm long and 5-10 mm wide.
 There are up to eight yellow flowers with purple and brown blotches, 20 mm long and 20-30 mm wide.
 The flowers have long, wide donkey ear-like petals, a short, wide erect dorsal sepal and narrow, hanging, sometimes crossed lateral sepals.
 The labellum has three lobes, the lateral ones broad and spreading and the middle lobe short, inverted V-shaped or flattened.
 Flowering occurs from September, sometimes August, to October.